chelsilarious/AutoDiff/docs/milestone1.md

 #### Core Data Structures

-1. Nodes comprising variables and elementary operations
+1. Nodes comprising variables and elementary operations, with basic operators overridden
 2. Target objective function comprising nodes
 3. Forward mode AD structure containing a target objective function and forward-mode-specific attributes
-4. Backward mode AD structure containing a target objective function and backward-mode-specific attributes
+4. Reverse mode AD structure containing a target objective function and reverse-mode-specific attributes

 #### Classes

 ![classes.png](images/classes.png)

-The most generic base class will be the `node` class to accomodate for the different nodes in the AD structure.
+The most generic base class will be the `Node` class to accomodate for the different nodes in the AD structure.
 Each node class will then be extended to create more specific nodes, such as a node representing an operator or input literal, along with another node type representing a variable.
+We will override the basic operators and elementary fucntions in this class.

-We will then have a `objective` class that is a collection of these nodes and the edges between them that encapsulates the operations.
+We will then have a `Objective` class that is a collection of these nodes and the edges between them that encapsulates the operations.

-We will also have two other classes, `forward` for forward mode AD and `backward` for backward mode AD.
+We will also have two other classes, `Forward` for forward mode AD and `Reverse` for backward mode AD.

 #### Methods and Name Attributes

 ![objective_class.png](images/objective_class.png)

-The `objective` class will store the expression of the target objective function in `function`, and the nodes composing it in `node`.
+The `Objective` class will store the expression of the target objective function in `function`, and the nodes composing it in `Node`.
 It will have a method `comp_graph()`  to draw the graph structure of the automatic differentiation for the specified function.

 ![forward_class.png](images/forward_class.png)

-A `forward` instance will store a function and its nodes (together of the `objective` class type) in `targetFunc` and the expressions of the forward tangent trace in `trace`.
+A `Forward` instance will store a function and its nodes (together of the `Objective` class type) in `targetFunc` and the expressions of the forward tangent trace in `trace`.
 It will have a method `fit()` that is able to calculate the gradients using forward mode AD based on input.

 ![reverse_class.png](images/reverse_class.png)

-A `backward` instance will store a function and its nodes (together of the `objective` class type) in `targetFunc`, the expressions of forward partial derivatives in `forwardPD`, and the expressions of backward partial derivatives in `backwardPD`.
-It will have a method `fit()` that is able to calculate the gradients using backward mode AD based on input.
+A `Reverse` instance will store a function and its nodes (together of the `Objective` class type) in `targetFunc`, the structure of the function in tapeEntry (of the `tapeEntry` class type), the expressions of forward partial derivatives in `forwardPD`, and the expressions of reverse partial derivatives in `reversePD`.
+It will have a method `fit()` that is able to calculate the gradients using reverse mode AD based on input.

 ![tape_entry_class.png](images/tape_entry_class.png)